gegesteorngoding/djawa-script/README.md

 ### Optional Type System

-Jawascript now supports an optional static type system, similar to GDScript or TypeScript.
+Jawascript supports an optional static type system, similar to GDScript or TypeScript.
 This allows you to add type annotations to your variables, function parameters, and function return types.
-While not mandatory, using types can significantly improve code readability, help catch errors early during development, and enhance IDE support with better autocompletion and refactoring tools.
+While not mandatory, using types can significantly improve code readability, and help catch errors early during development.

 **Key Benefits:**
 -   **Early Error Detection:** Catch type-related bugs before runtime.
 -   **Improved Readability:** Code becomes self-documenting, making it easier to understand.
--   **Enhanced IDE Support:** Better autocompletion, type-checking, and refactoring capabilities.

 **Syntax:**